hivemind-inc/brewmat-core/docs/product/pages/checkout.md

 ---
 ## Actionable: Add Items to My Order
+>Add to My Order
 - Have a sidebar with items that are purchased with items in their cart. (secondary sale)
+- Have it dynamically update their shopping cart based on what they added.

 ## Actionable: Edit My Order